- Subject notes

 LEARNING AND TEACHING METHODS

-This subject is offered in intensive mode, with 6-8 hours of class each week over a five week period, including lectures and small group activities.
+This subject is offered in semester 2 each year, as a 3 hour class one evening each week over a 12 week period, including lectures and small group activities.

 Opportunities are provided for online interaction during class using students’ personal internet-connected devices.
 Subject documents and class records are handled using LMS Blackboard.